Introduction

 parameter and returns an HTML object or HTML widget.
 The

-parameter is assumed to be passed as a
+validation_results parameter is assumed to be passed as a

-results table extracted with get_results(validator)
+results table extracted with get_results(validator).

 Note The function can also store optional parameters that

-should be passed to the save_report
+should be passed to the save_report function while

 generating a new report.